huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 between stub and resolver from observations by third parties, and thus protect the privacy of queries from the stub.
-However, the recursive resolver has full visibility of the stub's traffic, and could be used as an observation point, as discussed in (#backend-observation-of-dns-traffic).
+However, the recursive resolver has full visibility of the stub's traffic, and could be used as an observation point, as discussed in [@?RFC7626].
+These considerations do not differ between DNS over TLS and DNS over QUIC and are not discussed further here.
-Also, the
-queries sent by the stub resolver may generate corresponding queries from the recursive resolver to authoritative servers.
-Adversaries can try to infer the stub to resolver traffic from their observation of the resolver to authoritative traffic, as disccused in (#backend-observation-of-dns-traffic).

 QUIC incorporates the mechanisms of TLS 1.3 [@?I-D.ietf-tls-tls13] and this enables QUIC transmission of "Zero RTT" data.
 This can